 2. Average First Response Time (FRT) and Chat Response Time

 One of the primary reasons why people prefer live chat communication is the speed of response.
 And needless to say, the faster you answer, the more satisfied your customers are and the more memorable the customer service becomes.

-Measuring the average first response time will help you see how quickly your agents respond to chat requests.
-You’ll also find out the average missed chat rate (i.e., the number of chats missed in comparison to the total number of chats requested) in doing so.
+Measuring the average resolution time will help you see how quickly your agents respond to chat requests.
+You’ll also find out the average wait time missed chat rate (i.e., the number of chats missed in comparison to the total number of chats requested) in doing so.

 If the numbers are low, you can do the following things:

-- Integrate Social Intents to live chat with visitors in real-time from Slack or Microsoft Teams – two of the most widely used business communications platforms.
+- Integrate dedicated live chat software like Social Intents to converse with website visitors in real-time from Slack or Microsoft Teams – two of the most widely used business communications platforms.
 Doing so will bring both internal and external communication in one place, making all communications more efficient.

 Your agents will see chat requests in the (dedicated) group or channel once set up.
 The available agent can join the chat and start assisting right away.

 - Implement a chatbot to engage the visitor or customer and answer FAQs.